wikimedia/mediawiki-services-parsoid/guides/jsapi/README.md

 	main().done();

 As you can see, there is a little bit of boilerplate needed to get the asynchronous machinery started.
-Future code examples will be assumed to replace the body of the `main()` method above.
+The body of the `main()` method can be replaced with your code.

 The `pdoc` variable above holds a [`PDoc`] object, which has helpful methods to filter and manipulate the document.
 If you want